rtivadar/aath0.github.io/menu/about.md

 title: Hi, I'm Ethan!
 ---

-I'm going to come back and update this later.

-For now, I'm an future Data Analyst and a current AP Statistics Teacher at East Chapel Hill High School.
+I'm Ethan Wicker.
+I'm a future Data Analyst and a current AP Statistics Teacher at East Chapel Hill High School in Chapel Hill, NC.

+I graduated from North Carolina State University in 2017 with a BS in Mathematics and a BS in Mathematics Education.
+After teaching for a year, I decided to supplement my own education and get in the field of data analytics.
+This is my personal blog and portfolio.

+In addition to my math background, so far I've completed both of DataCamp's R Programmer and Data Analyst career tracks, approximately 76 or so hours of material.
+I've also completed an 8.5 hour SQL bootcamp course on Udemy, and have read numerous blogs and articles, and have listened to various podcasts.

-This blog has three purposes.
-I'll come back and add detail to this later.
+This blog has ____ main purposes.

-For now though, the purposes of this blog are

-* to give myself a creative space and platform to post my personal data analytics projects
+* To provide myself with a creative space and platform to post my personal data analytics projects
-* to give potentional employers proof of my analytical abilities
+* To provide a future employer proof of my analytic, problem solving, and communication skills.
-* to provide an education resource to anyone new to data analytics or the statistical analytics languaage R.  I hope my posts will be engaging and useful, but also clear and concise, and easy to understand.
+* To serve as a clear and easy to understand education resource for anyone new to data analytics who happens to stumble by.
+Currently the majority of my posts will be using the analytics language R, but that may evolve some in the future.

+---

-# Want to know how I built this blog?
+## Want to know how I built this blog?

+Under construction!

-Update this information - give credit to LeNPaul - link his github and Lagrange theme - say thanks.
+- give credit to Paul Le - link his github and Lagrange theme - say thanks.

-include some difficulties I had & how fixed

-This theme is completely free and open source software.
-You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Lagrange%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new).
+- include picking theme from Jekyll Themese, creating repository on github called username.github.io (master branch or gh-pages branch
+- how I changed the page width to better fit my needs